HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/quality_checks.rst

 Quality checks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Throughout the processing chain, a number of qulaity checks are performed on the hypernets data.
+Throughout the processing chain, a number of quality checks are performed on the HYPERNETS data.
 Each of the quality checks will be described in this section.
 First quality checks in common to water and land network will be described,
 followed by sections with quality checks specific to only the water and land networks individually.